AlexCue987/konsumers/README.md

 Demonstrates use of transformations, filtering and mapping in one step.
 Also shows how one incoming item can be transformed into several.

 Complete example: `examples/advanced/UnpackItems`

+### Consecutive rainy days.

+Demonstrates advanced use of resetting.
+Finds series of consecutive rainy days that meet several criteria, all at once.

+Complete example: `examples/advanced/RainyDays`